crossman36/timothyylim.github.io/_harp/reading.md

 2016

+- Who owns the future, _Jaron Lanier_
+- You are not a gadget, _Jaron Lanier_
+- Grit, _Angela Duckworth_
 - Walden, _Henry David Thoreau_
 - The Pramgatic Programmer, _Andrew Hunt_
 - Leisure: The Basis of Culture, _Josef Pieper_